Brandon Crawford Player Props: Giants vs. Dodgers

 Brandon Crawford At The Plate

-- Crawford has seven doubles, four home runs and 15 walks while batting .203.
+- Crawford is batting .203 with seven doubles, four home runs and 15 walks.

-- Looking at the 41 games he has played this season, he's went deep in four of them (9.8%), and in 2.8% of his trips to the dish.

-- Crawford has driven in a run in 12 games this year (29.3%), including three games with more than one RBI (7.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Crawford has picked up an RBI in 31.0% of his games this season, with two or more RBI in 7.1% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.